getsentry/self-hosted/README.md

 ## Setup

 To get started with all the defaults, simply clone the repo and run `./install.sh` in your local check-out.

-_If you like trying out new things, you can run `SENTRY_PYTHON3=1 ./install.sh` instead to use our brand new Python 3 images. **Keep in mind that Python 3 support is experimental at this point**_
+Sentry uses Python 3 by default since December 4th, 2020.
+If you want/need to stick with the Python 2 versions of the images, you can run `SENTRY_PYTHON2=1 ./install.sh` instead.
+Note that we are planning to end our Python 2 support completely by January 2021.

 During the install, a prompt will ask if you want to create a user account.
 If you require that the install not be blocked by the prompt, run `./install.sh --no-user-prompt`.